robolectric/robolectric/index.html.md

 #### View Support

-Robolectric handles inflation of views, string resource lookups, etc. Some view attributes (id, visibility, enabled, text, checked, and src) are currently parsed and applied to inflated views.
-Activities and Views <code>#findViewById()</code> methods to return objects representing the view, with support for include and merge tags.
-This allows tests to assert on view state such as visibility and enabled state.
+Robolectric handles inflation of views, string resource lookups, etc. Some view attributes (id, visibility, enabled, text, checked, and src) are parsed and applied to inflated views.
+Activity and View <code>#findViewById()</code> methods return Android view objects.
+Support exists for <code>include</code> and <code>merge</code> tags.
+These features allow tests to assert on view state.

 #### Run Tests Outside of the Emulator

 Run your tests on your workstation, or on your Continuous Integration environment.
-Because tests run on your workstation (and not in the emulator), the code generation, dexing, and packaging steps are not necessary, allowing you to iterate quickly and refactor your code with confidence.
+Because tests run on your workstation (and not in the emulator), the code generation, dexing, packaging, and package installation on the emulator steps are not necessary - allowing you to iterate quickly and refactor your code with confidence.

 ## Contributing